-Number of Total Chosen From Subjects Points Two 25 Compulsory masters level subjects from the student's selected specialisation Three 37.5 Elective masters level subjects from Elective masters level subjects from the student's selected specialisation Two 25 Any masters level subjects from a single specialisation different to the stu- dent's selected specialisation Four 50 Any masters level subjects from any of the specialisations (including up to two approved masters level subjects from other schools, which includes up to one approved AMSI Summer School 2 subject; fees and enrollment rules apply to that subject, see Section 6 for more detail).
+Number of Total Chosen From Subjects Points Two 25 Compulsory masters level subject Compulsory masters level subjects from the student's selected specialisation Three 37.5 Electiv Elective masters level subjects from the student's selected specialisation Two 25 Any masters Any masters level subjects from a single specialisation different to the stu- dent's selected specialisation Four 50 Any masters level subjects from any of the specialisations (including up to two approved masters level subjects from other schools, which includes up to one approved AMSI Summer School subject; fees and enrollment rules apply to that subject, see Section 6 for more detail).
 Up to two of these subjects can be replaced with approved undergraduate subjects.
 Where it is necessary for the student to acquire the required knowledge for masters level Mathematics & Statistics discipline subjects, up to two further masters level subjects can be replaced with approved undergraduate subjects.

 Masters Level Discipline Subjects.
-Some of the discipline subjects listed below are offered each year, but others are offered in alternate years.
+The discipline subjects in each specialisation of the MSc are listed below.
+Some of the discipline subjects listed are offered each year, but others are offered in alternate years.
 Subjects offered in odd years are labelled with (o), the ones offered in even years are labelled with (e).
 For semester allocation of the subjects, see the table on p.
 16.